danja/tred/devlog.md

 # Trev Dev

+**2021-11-09**

+Sooo, the other day I immediately got errors with using browserify on rdf-ext.

+What I really wanted was Plain Old Javascript in the browser, so pinged bergi again.
+He said that basically the browser angle was pretty much out of scope for rdf-ext and that if that's what I really wanted, webpack 4 is by far the best bet 'until everything is ESM'.

+But I've been musing on this. bergi's general approach is generally to do things _properly_, no matter how much work is involved.
+I'm a lot sloppier, and for this little project, quick & dirty is fine.
+So I reckon I'll put together what I need just using JS objects in the browser, but build it in a way that I can easily switch to rdf-ext later.
+(It isn't essential here, but I am certain to want RDF-in-browser before long for other projects, so I will try WebPack...).

+**2021-11-07**

+Last night I had a go at my TODO list for this project, didn't get past step one.
+Whatever little I knew of rdf-ext I've forgotten.
+So I pinged [bergi](https://www.bergnet.org/people/bergi/card).
+As ever, very helpful and we had a good chat.
+He'd got great pointers for me : [Get Started with RDF in Javascript](https://zazuko.com/get-started/developers/), also when I mentioned templating he told me JS now has it buit in : [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

+"browserify is old school, but still works for most use cases. webpack is the more heavy tool, that handles all possible use cases.
+There are more lightweight options, but they have more specific requirements to the packages (incl. dependencies)."

+Trying examples from _Get Started_ ^^ with browserify.

 **2021-11-06**

 Hmm, I was wondering about page layout so looked what I used for the sparql-diamonds stuff.